Please build us Schools!

 Building of Schools in Afghanistan and Pakistan

 "Please build us schools!
 We want to learn something!"
 Many children in Afghanistan long to be able to go to school and learn.
 The vast majority of Afghans are unable to read or write, this especially applies to women and girls.
-Shelter Now is building schools for girls and boys...
+Shelter Now has built schools for girls and boys...

 Especially important: schools for girls